Mobile Alerting

 Clearing Alarms and Alerts

-You can acknowledge and clear alerts using either the Control Centre or the CWM app.
+You can acknowledge and clear alerts using either the Control Centre or the Checkit App.

 If you acknowledge an alert using either the Control Centre or the app, it will be recorded in both.